funcompbio/practical3/practical3.md

         no changes added to commit (use "git add" and/or "git commit -a")
         ```
-    This command reverts the commit leaving the deletion as an
+    The Git command `git reset HEAD~1` reverts the deletion commit leaving it
-    unstaged change and therefore, you should still apply the option 1
+    as an unstaged change and therefore, you should still apply the previous
-    above to recover the file.
+    option 1 above to recover the file.

   3. After the file was deleted, that deletion was staged and commited
     to the Git database and afterwards other commits were also introduced.
     Let's illustrate it again removing the file `comarques_setmanal.csv`, but
     this time staging and commiting that change and staging and commiting
-    other further changes:
+    one further change:

         ```
         $ rm comarques_setmanal.csv